TH3xACE/EDR-Test/README.rst

 Tests implemented : More than 60 tests (including variant test**) - 49 Unique tests (TTPs)

-** Some tests can be performed using native windows executable, cobalt strike functions and external tools (python, C#,...).
+** Some tests can be performed using either native windows executable or cobalt strike functions or external tools (python, C#,...).

  .. image:: ./img/vtest.png
  	:width: 600px